 The parks themselves are pretty stroller friendly and there aren’t many places that you won’t be able to fit into.
 In fact, they’re expected.
 There are, however, certain places you’re not allowed to bring a stroller into.

 Around the Disney parks there are stroller parking areas.
 These are located near attractions that you cannot bring your stroller into and outside of restaurants.
-Stroller parking is unsupervised but cast members do regularly reshuffle the parking to accomodate more people.
+Stroller parking is unsupervised but cast members do regularly reshuffle the parking to accommodate more people.
 The stroller parking is very convenient but sometimes you will have a bit of a hike to and from, which can be irritating.
+We also used our stroller as a meeting point for our 9 year year old on our most recent Disneyland vacation for any times he rode rides alone.

-Stores and some fast food places usually allow the stroller to enter but it’s cumbersome.
+Most places will let you bring in a stroller but it’s cumbersome.
 Most of the time you end up having one person stay outside with the stroller (and kids) and the other one enter for souvenir shopping.
+If not, then you’ll probably be ditching the stroller outside the door (like we did) while you shop together.
 There are some exceptions with the larger stores but any parent who has shopped with a stroller in a boutique knows how that usually works out.

 When visiting a Disney Park you’re probably going to be going home with a lot of cool stuff, but you also bring a bunch into the park each day.
 To save on money you’re probably going to want a pack a cooler filled with lunch and snacks, some water bottles (although you can ask for free water in the parks it’s a pain to wait in line), and other practical things like sweaters or hats.